Therapy Acceleration Program

 Berkeley, CA - Caribou is a clinical-stage biotechnology company, co-founded by CRISPR pioneer and Nobel Prize winner Jennifer Doudna, Ph.D., using next-generation CRISPR genome-editing technology to develop “off-the-shelf” (allogeneic) CAR therapies for hard-to-treat blood cancers.

-CB-011, an allogeneic BCMA CAR-T cell therapy that is immunologically cloaked for enhanced persistence, is in preclinical development for the treatment of multiple myeloma.
+CB-011, an allogeneic BCMA CAR-T cell therapy that is immunologically cloaked for enhanced persistence, is being evaluated in a Phase 1 clinical trial for patients with relapsed or refractory multiple myeloma (NCT05722418).

 Carisma Therapeutics